gebailaandrei/nPuzSolv/README.md

 - Manhattan
 - Linear Search

-In order to change the cost calculation method it has to be modified in the main method of the Solver class.
+To change the cost calculation method it has to be modified in the main method of the Solver class.
+To change the board size and board numbers, open "board.txt" inside the src folder and modify the first line accordingly:
+- In between the parenthesis enter the size.
+E.g. (3) for 3x3 boards.
+- In between the square brackets enter the elements of the board.

 ## Visual representation
 Solver for 4x4 board: